 Frédéric Chopin represents the romantic classical music: mysterious, haunting and delicate.
 The piano remains the instrument par excellence for expressing the poetry of this melancholy and cheerful music, both alive and vibrant, which evokes the density of the human soul.

-A genius composer and piano virtuoso, Frédéric Chopin's music remains a symbol of romantic music forever.
+A genius composer and piano virtuoso, Frédéric Chopin's music remain a symbol of romantic music forever.

 Chopin Health issues